 The curriculum is designed to develop Hebrew language skills in four fundamental areas of language proficiency: speaking, reading, writing and listening.
 The curriculum for each year is organized around thematic units that provide opportunities for students to use Hebrew language to communicate about ideas and events that are central to their life experiences as adolescents, to support their ability to navigate everyday life in Israel, and to explore their growing and developing identity as Jewish young adults.
 The Grade 9 curriculum explores מורשת דורות (Moreshet Dorot, Tradition as Heritage), while the Grade 10 course coheres around the concept of בין אדם לחבירו (Bein Adam Lehavero, Interpersonal Relationships) The Grade 11 theme, דילמות וערכים (Dilemot v'arachim, Values in Tension,) focuses on Israeli culture and society.
 Grade 12 electives include a comparison of Tel Aviv and New York, a course on Contemporary Issues in Israeli Society, and a conversational Hebrew class focusing on traveling throughout the world.

-The goal of our French and Spanish classes is to make students as proficient as possible in four areas - speaking, listening, reading, and writing.
+The goal of our French, Spanish, Latin, Greek, and Arabic classes is to make students as proficient as possible in four areas - speaking, listening, reading, and writing.
 Thus, the classes are conducted almost exclusively in the target language.
 As students are plunged into an immersive environment, the target language is the only available tool with which to communicate.
 Authentic situations for real communication are thus at the core of our courses, and grammar and vocabulary are studied as a means to the end of communication.
 In class, students do skits, conduct interviews and surveys, present individual projects, and engage in group and class discussions.